Rural Housing Service, USDA.

 These loans are subject to the provisions of Executive Order 12372 which require intergovernmental consultation with State and local officials.
 RHS conducts intergovernmental consultations for each loan in accordance with 2 CFR part 415, subpart C.

-Section 515(z)(1) of the Housing Act of 1949, as amended states that the Secretary shall require that borrowers in programs authorized by this section maintain accounting records in accordance with generally accepted accounting principles for all projects that receive funds from loans made or guaranteed by the Secretary.
-Since RHS considers 514 loans to have similar risks as 515 loans, the regulatory accounting requirements apply to both types of loans.
+Section 515(z)(1) of the Housing Act of 1949, as amended states that the Secretary shall require that borrowers in programs authorized by this section maintain accounting records in accordance with generally accepted accounting principles for all MFH projects that receive funds from loans made or guaranteed by the Secretary.
+Since RHS considers Sections 514 Farm Labor Housing loans to have similar risks as Section 515 Rural Rental Housing loans, the regulatory accounting requirements apply to both types of loans.
 See 7 CFR 3560.578.

-Combined Federal financial assistance is defined as a combination of any or all of the sources identified below:
+Combined Federal financial assistance includes a combination of any or all of the sources identified below:

-- Any USDA Rental Assistance or Project-based Section 8 assistance received during the fiscal year;
+- Any RHS Rental Assistance or Project-based Section 8 assistance received during the fiscal year;

 - Interest reduction payments received during the year (interest subsidy) and/or;